KenjiOhtsuka/note/blockchain/stampery.md

 o = (i / 2^n) mod 2

+i and n are equals to or more than 0.
 In this equation, o will be 0 if i is less than 2^n.
 Then, here is omicron table.